Grand Pacific Hotel (Seattle): Later Owners and Restoration

 In 1913 the Starr estate sold the building to real estate investor A. Rodgers for $125,000.
 In March 1914 the body of a young man was discovered in room 48, dead from an apparent suicide by ingesting Carbolic acid.
 A.J.
 Johnson, the proprietor of the hotel at the time would commit suicide just over a year later.
 In 1931 the building was nearly gutted by an early morning fire originating from one of the basement floors, then occupied by a wholesale fish company, that vented through the hotel's central court, where flames were said to shoot 75 feet into the air.
 All 67 guests were either able to escape or were rescued by firefighters.

-The hotel continued to serve long-term guests up until October 1966, when Seattle slum clearing policies forced the now run-down hotel into Nuisance abatement.
+The hotel continued to serve long-term guests up until October 1966, when Seattle slum clearing policies instituted by the newly formed Nuisance abatement board forced the now run-down hotel to close.
 Citing prohibitive repair costs, the building's then owner, Kerry Timber Co., evicted all the residents and closed off the building's top floors indefinitely.
-Beginning in the late 70s, The Grand Pacific and other historic buildings in the area were restored and redeveloped by Cornerstone Development Co, a subsidiary of Weyerhaeuser as part of the Waterfront Center project, which combined new construction with older buildings restored for housing.
-During restoration, The Grand Central Hotel was interconnected with the Colonial Hotel to the north.
+Beginning in the late 70s, The Grand Pacific and other historic buildings in the area were restored and redeveloped by Cornerstone Development Co, a subsidiary of Kerry Timber successor Weyerhaeuser as part of the Waterfront Center project, which combined new construction with older buildings restored for housing.
+During restoration, The Grand Pacific Hotel was interconnected with the Colonial Hotel to the north.
 The Grand Pacific Hotel was listed on the National Register of Historic Places on May 13, 1982.